Grower Glossary – CUpdated 18 days ago

 CBN (Cannabinol)

-A mildly psychoactive cannabinoid formed when THC oxidizes over time (aging or exposure to light/air).
+A mildly psychoactive cannabinoid formed when THC oxidizes over time (aging, or exposure to light and air).

-Higher CBN levels occur in old or overcured buds — associated with sedative effects.
+Higher CBN levels occur in old or overcured buds and are associated with sedative effects.

 Cellulose

 The main structural material in plant cell walls.
-Provides rigidity and strength, allowing stems to support heavy buds.
+Provides rigidity and strength, which is what lets stems support heavy buds.

 Chelation